XSEDE/LICENSE-template/README.md

 Put the XSEDE/LICENSE-template LICENSE.txt and NOTICE files into the base directory for your software source and deployment directories, replacing other license or copyright notice files.
+If you use LICENSE-template as a template when creating a new GIT repository, make sure to replace README.md with your software specific README.

 This guidance applies to all software developed by the XSEDE program, whether maintained in https://github.com/XSEDE, bitbucket, https://software.xsede.org/svn/, or elsewhere.